Sthalathe Pradhana Payyans: Plot

 Gopalakrishnan, who has no political experience, thus becomes a candidate with the support of his friends and wins the election with a stunning majority, but Nambiar doesn't ends his game with this.
 In the party meeting, Nambiar argues for a ministry and makes Gopalakrishnan as the state's Home Minister.
 With a lethal mindset and mysterious underworld connections, Nambiar wants the home ministry in his hands to ensure the easy flow of weapons through the state, but Gopalakrishnan starts performing in his own capacity, which shocks Nambiar thereby scattering his own plans.
 Gopalakrishnan wins the heart of Govinda Menon, where he announces a free policing system and cleansing law and order.

 Mohammed Iqbal, a young and dynamic police commissioner, is assigned the task of cleaning up the city, where he arrests the goons of Nambiar, annoying him to the best.
 Nambiar's order to release the goons is ignored by the Minister.
 Nambiar also prevents the plans to ignite communal violence in the city, but he decides to start a revolt from Hindustan Colony itself.
 Nambiar's plan to divide the people of the Hindustan Colony into communal lines shows results, which creates minor scuffles in the peaceful colony.
 Subair, Gopalakrishnan's childhood friend, who is on leave from the Indian Army, tries to mediate and settle issues.

 Several temples and mosques are now raided by police on special order from the Home minister, whereby several deadly weapons, including guns and bombs, are found by police.
 This issue creates problems in the state.
 Nambiar masterminds a huge communal violence in the city, mainly at Hindustan Colony.
 In the riots, Nambiar's goons set fire to several houses, and attacks several women, including Subair's sister.
 In an attempt to save her, Subair is killed.
 During his visit to the colony, Gopalakrishnan faces a severe protest from the people, including his dear ones, who accuse him of being a mass murderer.

-Gopalakrishnan resigns, but Govinda Menon does not approve of his resignation, where he asks Gopalakrishnan to show his power at this moment by exposing the real culprits in front of society.
-Along with a mob, Gopalakrishnan raids the stores and garages of Nambiar, seizing several explosives.
-The mob goes violent and attacks Nambiar and sets him on fire, along with his partners.
+Gopalakrishnan submits his resignation but Govinda Menon does not approve of his resignation, where he asks Gopalakrishnan to show his power at this moment by exposing the real culprits in front of society.
+Along with a mob, Gopalakrishnan raids the camp of Nambiar.
+The mob goes violent, attacks Nambiar and kills him along with his partners.